 From beneath the C2 vertebra issues the C3 nerve root.
-Since the cervical spine withstands a great deal more movement than does the rest of the spine, the intervertebral discs between the cervical vertebrae are predictably susceptible to injury or degeneration, possibly leading to such a condition as herniated disc.
-If the C3 nerve root is compressed by a herniated disc, the patient may experience the following symptoms:
+Since the cervical spine withstands a great deal more movement than the rest of the spine, the intervertebral discs between the cervical vertebrae are predictably susceptible to injury or degeneration, which can lead to a spinal condition such as a herniated disc.
+If the C3 nerve root is compressed by a herniated disc, a patient may experience the following symptoms:

-Successfully treating such conditions is the mission of Laser Spine Institute (LSI), where our renowned surgeons make use of the most advanced laser-assisted spine surgery techniques in order to treat your spine problems as quickly and with as little down time as possible.
-For more information or to ask for a free review of your MRI or CT scan, contact us today.
+Successfully treating such conditions is the mission of Laser Spine Institute, where our surgeons use the most advanced spine surgery techniques in order to effectively treat neck and back pain.
+For more information about our minimally invasive procedures and to receive a free review of your MRI or CT scan, contact us today.